Lull vs Leesa Mattress [Thing You Need to Know Before Buying]

 Durability

-Even though most memory foam mattresses are not very durable, Leesa is super durable.
-On average, all-foam mattresses should last for at least 6 to 7 years.
+When comparing longevity in this Lull vs Leesa Mattress Comparison, Leesa outperforms most memory foam models, often lasting 6–7 years or more with proper care.
+In contrast, the Lull typically lasts around 5–6 years, which is still competitive given its lower price.
+If long-term performance matters to you, the Leesa Original vs Lull debate leans slightly toward Leesa for durability.
 However, Leesa can last over seven years if properly maintained.
 On the contrary, Lull is not very durable.
 This is as a result of many previous users complaining about its durability as being fair.
 As a result, this mattress may last between 5 and 6 years.

 Firmness